 Landlord’s Duty to Fix

 State and local laws determine whether the landlord needs to fix more minor issues like dripping faucets.
 If local regulations don’t exist, landlords are not required to fix minor leaks or dripping faucets, unless they cause a bigger issue or it’s promised in the lease (unlikely).
-Landlords are required to make any fixes that makes the place unsafe or uninhabitable in every state except for Arkansas.
+Landlords are required to fix any problems that would make the place unsafe or uninhabitable in every state except for Arkansas.
 The rules vary slightly by state, but if there’s flooding, water damage, or unsanitary conditions, the landlord generally breaches their duty to provide you with a safe and habitable place (the “implied warranty of habitability”).
 Leaky or broken faucets generally don’t rise to the level of making a place unlivable under the law, unless they cause flooding or other issues.
-If the problem is covered by the implied warranty of habitability and the landlord fails to fix the problem in a reasonable time, the landlord must have been notified and are given a reasonable time to fix it before the landlord is in violation of the lease.
+If the implied warranty of habitability covers the problem and the landlord fails to fix the problem in a reasonable time, the landlord must have been notified and are given a reasonable time to fix it before the landlord is in violation of the lease.
 Furthermore, the problem must not have been caused by the tenant in activities outside of normal and wear.

 Responsibility for the Increased Water Bill

 A broken pipe or toilet may result in a much higher water bill.
 If the tenant caused the break or leak, then the tenant is responsible.